 There’s no better way to improve leadership skills than from personal experience, failure, and eventually success.
 The second best way is to learn from the experience of others.
 That’s why we’ve summarized these three incredible stories from leaders who encountered some of the world’s toughest problems.

-A sincere thank you to “The Leadership Moment: Nine Strategies of Triumph and Disaster and Their Lessons for Us All” by Michael Useem, These leadership excerpts come from this spectacular book by the director of the Wharton School’s Center for Leadership and Change Management.
+A sincere thank you to “The Leadership Moment: Nine Strategies of Triumph and Disaster and Their Lessons for Us All” by Michael Useem, the director of the Wharton School’s Center for Leadership and Change Management.
 We strongly recommend you pick up a copy of this book, where you’ll find even more incredible stories and lessons you can’t find anywhere else.

 As you read through these summaries and the lessons we can learn, challenge yourself.
 Ask yourself the tough questions, like: